jamesmoss/jamesmoss.github.com/_posts/2011-12-31-save-time-with-ssh-aliases.md

 layout: post
 ---

 If you're a developer you probably find yourself connecting to servers over ssh several times each day.
-Remembering the server address, port, user and password can be hard sometimes.
+Remembering the server address, port, user and password can be hard - but it doesn't have to be.

 You might find yourself needing to use the following to get into a server:

     $ ssh -p 3241 james@somehost-532242.long.example.org